The Benefits of Running on a Treadmill vs Running Outside

 As you don’t need anything except your kit to run outside, it’s an incredibly convenient way to stay fit without spending any money.
 Pretty much anywhere in the world will have somewhere you can run without having to rely on any equipment, so you can keep up your fitness routine, even while travelling.

-Benefits of Running on a Treadmill
+Benefits of Running on a Treadmill or in the Gym

 - Run in any weather